 This is done by dragging and dropping the plug-in onto the track header rather than a single clip.

 Video noise is a different monster but DaVinci Resolve has a solution for that too.
 Video noise reduction in DaVinci Resolve is done on the Color page.
-However, it can also be done on the Edit page as an after-effect during post-production.
+However, it can also be done on the Edit page as an effect during post-production.

 To remove background noise from the video: